 top of page

-Our ambitious Mission Malawi 2030 plan is a robust initiative that will significantly enrich the lives of tens of thousands of underrepresented and underprivileged people in rural communities in Chikwawa and Nsanje regions, whilst also contributing to the development of young people in careers and business endeavours
+Our ambitious plan for Malawi is a robust initiative that will significantly enrich the lives of tens of thousands of underrepresented and underprivileged people.

 Why Malawi?